 Participants have two hours to run any or all of the six self-guided courses erected high in a pine forest at Hilton Head Island's Broad Creek Marina.
 There are two obstacle courses for each of the three levels of difficulty - green, blue and black - with seven to nine elements each.
 The beginner course takes you 12 feet off the ground, the intermediate 24 feet and the advanced 36 feet.

 Before heading into the trees, participants are outfitted with a helmet, gloves, a full-body harness and a tether line that is attached to overhead cables using a safety system called Saferoller.
 Once the Saferoller trolley is slipped onto the overhead cable, participants can maneuver through the course without having to switch from cable to cable after each activity.
 If you lose your footing, the tether strap keeps you from falling more than a few inches.

 Trained rangers are stationed at each level to secure you onto the cable at the start of the course and help you should you need assistance along the way.

 The kid-friendly green courses are one flight of stairs from the ground and feature two wildlife-themed zip rides: the popular gator glide and a soaring hawk.
 In these elements, the adventurer sits on the animal, attached by rope to overhead cables, and is propelled by gravity from one platform to another.
 On the blue courses, the zip rides feature a kayak and kneeboard.

 Another flight of stairs takes you to the black diamond and double black diamond courses.
 In addition to being scary high, the elements are physically challenging.
 Among the Marine-themed obstacles are the Climbing Wall, Parris Island Crossing, Tube Netting and Commando Crawl.

 All participants are required to wear sneakers or hiking shoes.
-The cost to participate is $49.
 Click here for more information about Aerial Adventure.